togosh/hexdailystats/README.md

 - scaling issue (can only get 1,000 data objects from TheGraph at a time, if community 10x's may take 1.5 hours to get all stake and holder data)

-- drifted data (Day 595+ data is drifted 5+ minutes past 00:00:00 UTC, historical functions exist need to switch and fix historical)
+- drifted data (some Day 595+ data is drifted 5+ minutes past 00:00:00 UTC, historical functions exist need to switch and fix historical rows)

 NEXT